Ciloxan Eye Drops (Ciprofloxacin Hydrochloride)

 Primary Uses

-Ciloxan Eye Drops are used to treat bacterial keratitis (infected ulcer of the cornea with symptoms like eye pain, blurred vision, and discharge) and severe bacterial conjunctivitis (swelling of the conjunctiva with eye irritation and discharge).
+Ciloxan Eye Drops are primarily used for bacterial keratitis (infected corneal ulcer) and severe bacterial conjunctivitis (swelling of the conjunctiva).

 How It Works